 Many international students studying in the United States will find that expenses can add up!
 With tuition, books, transportation, and living expenses, many international students may soon realize that they cannot financial support their educational studies entirely on their own.
 However, don't let this deter your dream of getting an education in the United States.
 That's where private student loans come in!
 Private student loans are available to international students to help cover these costs while studying in the US.

-All international students must have a US co-signer in order to apply for a student loan.
+Almost all international students must have a US co-signer in order to apply for a student loan.
+Although there are small no co-signer loan programs at a few select schools, almost all international students will require a co-signer.
 A co-signer is legally obligated to repay the loan if the borrower fails to pay.
 Often times, the cosigner is a close friend or relative that can assist in getting credit since most international students cannot receive credit on their own.
 That co-signer must be a US citizen or permanent resident, with good credit, who has lived in the US for the past two years.
 Learn more about how to find a cosigner.

 You can begin the loan application simply by doing a loan comparison that will allow you to choose the lender best suited for you.
 To make the process go as quickly as possible, you and your co-signer will need to complete the entire online application thoroughly.
 Initial credit approval or denial is very quick and typically takes 2-6 weeks from initial approval.

 When you take out a loan through a lender, you will be responsible for paying back the amount of money you borrowed (called the principal) plus an additional amount charged by the lender for the loan (called interest).

 The interest rate is calculated based on an index plus a margin that will add an additional percentage interest rate depending on your cosigner's creditworthiness.
 The two most common indexes used for international student loans are the Prime Rate and LIBOR Rate: